Discover The Pilgrim’s Legacy In Leiden, Their Home From 1609-1620

 Where Is The American Pilgrim Museum In Leiden?

-In 2020, 400 years ago, the Pilgrims set sail for the New World and founded the United States of America.
+In 1620, about 400 years ago, the Pilgrims set sail for the New World and founded the United States of America.
 There is a fantastic website, the trail of the Mayflower, that describes the story and journey of the Pilgrims.

 This website covers much of the Pilgrim’s story after their Leiden period and provides much information about their life in the New World.